 2. Underestimating the costs of starting up

 Even if you gain customers immediately for your product or service, by the time you have invoiced them it may be up to 90 days before you receive payment.
 And immediate interest is not guaranteed.
 You might spend months developing your offering before seeing any paying customers.

 Whether you are starting up with savings, loans or investments, you should come to terms with the fact that those first incoming payments may be a long way off.
 Budget for the most important items and stay strict with your spending.

 If, for instance, a software firm hopes to get paying clients in three months, they have to factor in more than three months’ wages and office costs.
 Hoping to have a customer by month three doesn’t necessarily mean you will have a customer by then, of course.
 In addition, you may end up offering your first few customers a discount as your software is tested.
 And even if you get paying customers when you hope to, their payment may be delayed if you offer a freemium model or invoice after providing the service.

 The solution to this is again planning and seeking extra investment if necessary.
 Sure, have high hopes for how many customers or clients you will gain, but factor in the possibility that customer onboarding and retention may be harder than you expect.
 Plan for worst-case scenarios, and hope for better ones.

 3. Underestimating ongoing costs

 A survey of small business owners found that one in three underestimated how much it would cost to keep their business operational on a month-to-month basis.
-Areas such as office rent and staff costs were taken into account, but other costs such as packaging and insurance are often left to the wayside and can really add up.
+Areas such as office rent and staff costs were taken into account in their budget, but other costs such as packaging and insurance are often left to the wayside and can really add up.